lanreayk/PowerBI_repo1/README.md

 ## Problem Statement
 •	What is the pattern of sales across the months yearly, does sales pattern varies yearly?

-•	Which of the shipping mode does most client frequently uses, which one can be scraped or enhanced
+•	Which of the shipping mode does most client frequently uses, which one can be scraped or enhanced?

 •	Which top 5 cities do we have most patronage/sales, how can we improve services to them